RDJeffery/pyreto/src/README.md

 - Built with [Textual](https://github.com/Textualize/textual)
 - Inspired by various color management tools
 - Thanks to all contributors and users!

-## Building for Arch Linux

-For detailed instructions on building Pyreto for Arch Linux, see [BUILD.md](./BUILD.md).